TedHusted/awake/awake.md/awake.md

 	Noah and Carla look uncomfortable but say nothing.

-	Tate offers, “All of the intelligence agencies have SI agents.”
+	Tate offers, “All of the intelligence agencies have synthetic agents.”

 	Noah says, “An SI?
 That seems far-fetched, yeah?”